Dimensional homogeneity constrained gene expression programming for discovering governing equations: Demonstration on benchmark studies

 Subsequently, we test DHC-GEP and Original-GEP on the DSMC dataset.
-All settings are consistent with those in the test on clean dataset.
+All settings are consistent with those in the test on the clean dataset.
 The derived equations are shown in table \ref{tab2}.
-The coefficient of the equation discovered by DHC-GEP has a minor deviation with that of the theoretical equation, and the loss is not perfectly zero.
-This is because DSMC is a stochastic particle-based method, the data of which is inherently noisy.
-It is impossible for DSMC to simulate a flow with the diffusion coefficient being exact $2.47 \times {10^{ - 5}}\;{{\rm m}^2}{{\rm s}^{ - 1}}$.
+The coefficient of the equation discovered by DHC-GEP has a minor deviation from that of the theoretical equation, and the loss is not zero.
+This is because DSMC is a stochastic molecule-based method, the data of which are inherently noisy.
+It is impossible for DSMC to simulate a flow with the diffusion coefficient being exact $1.40 \times {10^{ - 5}}\;{{\rm m}^2}{{\rm s}^{ - 1}}$.
 Small fluctuations around the theoretical value are acceptable.
-Besides, calculating derivatives also introduces errors.
-Therefore, we believe that DHC-GEP has discovered the correct equation.
-On the contrary, the derived equation of Original-GEP is wrong.
-As the loss is even smaller than that of the correct equation derived by DHC-GEP, this equation is obviously overfitting to noise.
+In addition, calculating derivatives also introduces errors.
+Therefore, we believe that DHC-GEP has discovered the correct equation, while the derived equation of Original-GEP is clearly wrong for not sartisfying the fundamental dimensional homogeneity.
+Besides, we generate another dataset of diffusion flow with a diffusion coefficient being $3.0 \times {10^{ - 5}}\;{{\rm m}^2}{{\rm s}^{ - 1}}$ and calculate the losses of the two derived equations based on the new dataset.
+The losses for the derived equations of Original-GEP and DHC-GEP are 0.55 and 0.06, respectively.
+Therefore, the equation obtained by Original-GEP is clearly overfitting, while the equation obtained by DHC-GEP is generally applicable in different diffusion flows.

+To test the sensitivity of DHC-GEP to hyperparameters, we conduct a parametric study on the length of head, the number of genes in a chromosome, and the number of individuals in a population.
+Specifically, the parameter spaces for these three hyperparameters are set to $\left \{ 10, 11, 12, 13, 14, 15\right \} $, $\left \{1, 2\right \}$ and $\left \{800, 1000, 1200, 1400, 1600, 1660\right \}$, respectively, resulting in a total of 72 ($6\times 2\times 6$) distinct parameter combinations.
+Other hyperparameters are kept unchanged, including the probabilities of invoking the genetic operators and the maximum number of evolution generations.
+In all 72 sets of parameter combinations, DHC-GEP consistently discovers the correct equation.
+In contrast, Original-GEP discovers 71 completely different results, all of which are overfitting and fail to satisfy the dimensional homogeneity constraint despite their lower losses than the correct equations.

+Considering that DSMC is a simulation method at meso-scale, which coarse grains the molecular description to the hydrodynamic regime \citep{hadjiconstantinou2000analysis}, the influence of the coarse graining on the derived equations of DHC-GEP is discussed.
+For the same computational domain, we employ seven sets of sampling cells with different resolutions ($256\times 256$, $128\times 128$, $64\times 64$, $32\times 32$, $16\times 16$, $8\times 8$, $4\times 4$) to acquire macroscopic physical quantities.
+The derived equations based on these datasets are summarized in table \ref{coarse graining analysis}.
+It is encouraging to note that DHC-GEP is still capable of discovering the correct equation when the resolution is $16\times 16$ and the size of sampling cells is up to $6.3\lambda$.
+From the results, it can be concluded that DHC-GEP is robust to coarse graining, as long as the sampled data can accurately capture the gradients of macroscopic quantities.